 And in addition to the URL, include your keyword in the meta tags for your page’s title and description — this is what’s displayed on results pages, and search engine algorithms analyze this area as well.

-To edit URLs, meta titles and meta descriptions in Magento, simply go to the “Search Engine Optimization” section in the settings of the page.
+To edit URLs, meta titles and meta descriptions in Adobe Commerce, simply go to the “Search Engine Optimization” section in the settings of the page.

 Image titles are yet another area in which you can include targeted keywords to improve SEO.
 Instead of doing this manually, we recommend you save time by using a plugin like SEO Friendly Images to automatically edit the titles of uploaded images to include the name of the product (for example, “IMG10005” could be changed to “butcher-block-countertop”).

-This app costs $25, and it’s available for the Open Source version of Magento.
+This app costs $25, and it’s available for the Open Source version of Adobe Commerce.

 Again, search engine companies want their users to be satisfied with the results that their service produces.
 And no matter what kind of content is on your site, visitors aren’t going to be satisfied if it takes forever to load.